RareSkills/solana-tutorial/content/token-2022/token-2022.md

 - Both Token account’s first 165 bytes and Mint account’s first 82 bytes are preserved in Token-2022.
 - Extensions are stored using a TLV (Type-Length-Value) encoding format.
 - Token-2022 adds 20 new instructions to the 25 from the original SPL Token program.
-- The developer must allocate enough space for all extensions you want to enable upfront during account creation.
+- The developer must allocate enough space for all the extensions they want to enable upfront during account creation.
 - Extensions must be initialized before mint creation

 ## ImmutableOwner and Non-Transferable Extensions